bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 -   Using the scroll wheel, you can zoom in by scrolling up and zoom out by scrolling downwards.
 -   Select nodes on the current network display, you will see the nodes' attributes from the Table Panel (Node Table).
 Same for edges.

-Here we will skip the steps of generating the node attribute file "<Media:cow_PPI.nodes.txt>" from "cow\_table\_RPKM\_all.txt", however for your information the steps involve:
+Here we will skip the steps of generating the node attribute [cow_PPI.nodes.txt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/metagenomics/Cow_PPI.nodes.txt) from "cow\_table\_RPKM\_all.txt", however for your information the steps involve:

 -   predefining taxonomic categories (here we use the following 12 phylum categories: archaea, protozoan, bacteria, actinobacteria, bacteroidetes, gammaproteobacteria, deltaproteobacteria, betaproteobacteria, alphaproteobacteria, clostridiales, leuconostocaceae, lactobacillaceae, but you could define these categories to fit your microbiome).